Blog

 • Other everyday spending

-After essentials are paid, whatever remains becomes your discretionary spending limit.
+After essential expenses are paid, whatever remains becomes your discretionary spending limit.

 Helpful reads: